oVirt/ovirt-site/source/release/3.6.3/index.html.md

  - hosted-engine setup proposes as a default to use all the available RAM for the engine VM also if bigger than the value in the appliance OVF
  - changing HE storage domain name causes HE storage and VM import failure

+### oVirt Hosted Engine HA

+* vm.conf does not get updated if hosted engine is installed on block storage

 ### windows-guest-tools-iso

 Fixed a bug in the included ovirt-guest-agent: